OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-17.md

 ## 2 Samuel 17:26

-And Israel and Absalom camped in the land of Gilead.
+And Absalom and the Israelites set up camp in the land of Gilead.

 ---